 Additional subwoofers may be connected to your Linn DS/DSM via the analogue outputs; note that the term additional subwoofer here refers to a subwoofer connected to an analogue output to which speakers are also connected.
 When installing your additional subwoofers you should aim to locate them close to your speakers; for example, in a 2.1 system the additional subwoofer will usually sound best equidistant between the speakers, and in a 2.2 system the additional subwoofers will usually sound best close to the speakers.
-Again, the Tune Dem method should be used to find the ideal locations for your additional subwoofers is essential if you wish to achieve the full potential of both your music system and Space Optimisation.
+Again, the Tune Dem method should be used to find the ideal locations for your additional subwoofers.
+Correct identification of the ideal locations for your additional subwoofers is essential if you wish to achieve the full potential of both your music system and Space Optimisation.

-Additionally, when installing your additional subwoofers you should bung any ports on your speakers, and then aim to match the roll off setting on your additional subwoofer's internal DSP unit to the roll on of your speakers; depending on the method of filtering applied by your additional subwoofer's internal DSP unit you may also require a phase inversion to get the best sound.
+Additionally, when installing your additional subwoofers, you should bung any ports on your speakers, and then aim to match the roll off setting on your additional subwoofer's internal DSP unit to the roll on of your speakers; depending on the method of filtering applied by your additional subwoofer's internal DSP unit you may also require a phase inversion to get the best sound.